 Airports in particular are actively employing FLIR thermal cameras as part of their screening measures for passengers and flight crews.
 The screening procedures implemented at airports and in other public places are just the first step when it comes to detecting a possible infection: it’s a quick way to screen for anyone who might be sick, and must always be followed up with further screening before authorities decide to quarantine a person.

-When screening for EBT with a FLIR thermal camera, it's important to screen one person at a time, standing no more than 1-2 meters away from the camera.
+When screening for elevated skin temperature with a FLIR thermal camera, it's important to screen one person at a time, standing no more than 1-2 meters away from the camera.

 What FLIR cameras are used for thermal screening?